ehsanlotfi/cheatsheets/!AI.md

     - Reinforcement Learning from Human Feedback (RLHF)

 0. Model Distillation
-    - iis a technique where a big model (teacher) teaches a smaller model (student).
+    - Is a technique where a big model (teacher) teaches a smaller model (student).
     - The big model is smart but slow.
 The small model learns from it to be fast and still good.
     - It uses the soft outputs (like 0.7 cat, 0.2 dog, 0.1 rabbit) instead of just hard labels.